Astragalus alopecurus: Description

-Astragalus centralpinus can reach a height of 50–90 cm.
+Astragalus alopecurus can reach a height of 50–90 cm.
 The hairy stem has a diameter of about 10 mm.
 Leaves are petiolated, 20–30 cm long, with rachis covered with ascending hairs.
 Leaflets are ovate to elliptic, in 20-25 pairs.
 The inflorescences are in clusters subsessile or with peduncle up to 1 cm, ovoid to cylindrical, 5–9.5 cm, while bracts reach 10–20 mm.
 Petals are yellow and glabrous.
 This plant blooms from June to August.

 Distribution

-This species is present in Armenia, Azerbaijan, Bulgaria, China, France, Italy, Kazakhstan, Russia and Turkey.
+Astragalus alopecurus has a wide native distribution, from Europe (Bulgaria, Italy, France, eastern European Russia) to temperate Asia (the Caucasus, Iran, Kazakhstan, Siberia, Turkey, Turkmenistan and Xinjiang in China).

 Habitat

 It can be found in mountain regions at an elevation 1400–2000 m above sea level.